 Baby Budget Calculator

 How much does a baby cost in the UK?
 It's the big question on every parent's mind.
-Estimates vary wildly, with reports suggesting anywhere from £500 to £5,000 for the initial setup alone.
+Recent research suggests the first year costs around £7,850 on average, though this varies wildly depending on your choices.

 The truth is, it depends entirely on how you shop.
-Our calculator uses 2025 prices to help you build a realistic budget for your first year, whether you're buying brand new or hunting for second-hand bargains.
+Our calculator uses 2026 prices to help you build a realistic budget for your first year, whether you're buying brand new or hunting for second-hand bargains.
+Plus, from September 2025, 30 hours of free childcare is available for children from 9 months old.

 1 Your Profile